 Scripts are built on the unit to make services, which are then run on the unit.
 Scripts may refer to bitmap files that need to be present in the assets directory on the unit on which the service is being run.
-Zantiks units are supplied with sample scripts (and in some cases pre-written setting scripts) and relevant assets.
+Zantiks units are supplied with sample scripts and relevant asset building tools.

-We supply ‘fake fish on sticks’ to enable users to run test experiments with this fake organism(s) to help build their knowledge of how the system works, test their scripts, and test the tracking before using the unit in real experiments.
-Please refer to the relevant System run through post set up document.
-Example videos of how test experiments can work with ‘fake fish’ are available on the website (www.zantiks.com/ad-tutorials).
+We supply ‘fake fish on sticks’ (and 'fake mouse') to enable users to run test experiments with this fake organism(s) to help build their knowledge of how the system works, test their scripts, and test the tracking before using the unit in real experiments.
+Please view this 'Testing a script' video which illustrates how you can test your script by running a demo service with a 'fake fish'.

 All the sample scripts follow the same format.
 Firstly there maybe be some DEFINE and INCLUDE directives that set the script up.
 This is followed by the ACTION MAIN, and then other ACTIONS, both of which include commands and functions.

 Once a script is fully written it needs to be ‘Built’ to create a .zex file.
-This compiles the script (and all the “INCLUDE” settings) into a useable format (a ‘service’, *.zex, for the unit).
+This compiles the script into a useable format (a ‘service’, *.zex, for the unit).
 Press the ‘Build’ button at the top or bottom of the Zanscript page.
 You can then load the experiment as a service on the unit.
 All .zex files are held in the ‘Services Directory’ which can be accessed from a link on the Home page.

 Zanscript is a proprietary Zantiks script language.
 There are three different types of syntax - directives, commands and functions - which are listed below with a brief explanation of how they are be used.

-Before actual experimentation please do test your new scripts thoroughly with a ‘fish-on-a-stick’ and learn from the sample scripts provided.
+Before actual experimentation please do test your new scripts thoroughly with the "fake animals" provided and learn from the sample scripts provided.

 allows you to define new variables, and assign them values, and these can then be called upon later in the script.